Maryann "Toots" Llewellyn

 Everyone who met her always underestimated her age.
 She was very active, playing basketball, sledding, ice skating and golf.

 She was a good artist, specializing in drawing superheroes and also sculpted.
-She also made homemade Christmas decorations and made the best homemade turkey dressing around.
+Also made homemade Christmas decorations and she made the best homemade turkey dressing around.

-She loved all types of music – Tom Jones James Brown, et all.
-She also played the acoustic guitar.
+Loved all types of music – Tom Jones James Brown, etc. Played the acoustic guitar.

 Whenever the electricity went out, she always made it fun by playing bunco and cards.
-She made clothes for herself and her daughters.
+Made clothes for herself and her daughters.

-A was a teacher's aide for several years at Lake Prairie and Lowell Middle School.
-Now adults, several of her former students have remarked what a positive influence Maryann had on their lives.
-She also taught exercise classes in Lowell for several years.

 Obituaries Newsletter